rizgif/2800-202310-BBY09/README.md

     4. Did you encounter any limitations?
 What were they, and how did you overcome them?
 Be specific. [ 2 marks]
 9. Contact Information [1 mark]

-Project Title: Coursla
+• Project Title: Coursla

-Project Description:
+• Project Description: Our project, BBY-09, is developing online course integration platforms to assist students and working professionals struggling to find suitable online courses with key features such as filtering and sorting.

-Our project, BBY-09, is developing online course integration platforms to assist students and working professionals struggling to find suitable online courses with key features such as filtering and sorting.
+• Technologies used for Coursla: